n2qzshce/ham-radio-sync/INPUTS_OUTPUTS_SYNCING.md

 ***
 # Known radio issues:

-### All radios:
-* Unparseable fields may case an application crash.
 ### FTM400:
 * The `step` column is not parsed correctly by the RT app.
 ### Baofeng: